0x1eef/sourcezap/README.md

 The sourcezap utility manages a local copy of the [HardenedBSD source tree](https://git.HardenedBSD.org/HardenedBSD/HardenedBSD).
-The copy of the source tree is maintained by members of the _sourcezap group, and the copy of the source tree can be installed into /usr/src/ by root.
+The copy of the source tree is maintained by members of the '\_sourcezap' group, and the copy of the source tree can be installed into /usr/src/ by root.

-Certain sourcezap commands are restricted to members of the _sourcezap group, while others require superuser privileges.
+Certain sourcezap commands are restricted to members of the '\_sourcezap' group, while others require superuser privileges.
-Group commands are delegated to the _sourcezap user via the [doas(1)](https://man.openbsd.org/doas) utility instead of being run by the user running a given command.
+Group commands are delegated to the '\_sourcezap' user via the [doas(1)](https://man.openbsd.org/doas) utility instead of being run by the user running a given command.